DyRA: Portable Dynamic Resolution Adjustment Network for Existing Detectors: Dynamic Resolution Adjustment:

-where $\sigma_{\mathcal{B}}$ is a modified sigmoid function with respect to the given range $\mathcal{B}$.
-In this modified sigmoid function, a size greater (or smaller) than the upper (or lower) bound is saturated to be 1.0 (or 0.0), i.e.,
+where $b_\mathcal{W}$ and $b_\mathcal{H}$ are the width and height of the box $b$, and $\sigma_{\mathcal{B}}$ is a modified sigmoid function with respect to $\mathcal{B}$.
+In this modified sigmoid, the size greater (or smaller) than the upper (or lower) bound is saturated to 0.0 (or 1.0) as,

-The box size range $\mathcal{B}$ can be adjusted by a learnable parameter, as will be detailed in \cref{ssec:moving}.

-Since the actual scale factor should be inversely proportional to the size, i.e., smaller objects need to have greater scale factors, we use a reciprocal of the size ration: $r'_b=\sigma_{\mathcal{B}}(-b_{sz})$.
-Based on this, we define a loss function $\mathcal{L}_{scale}$ that reflects the scale factor of a single object.
-Note that the definition of $\mathcal{L}_{scale}$ is inspired by the binary cross entropy (BCE) loss function\footnote{$\mathcal{L}_{BCE}(y, \hat{y}) = - \frac{1}{N} \sum^N (y \log(\hat{y}) + (1 - y) \log(1 - \hat{y}))$, in which $\hat{y}$ and $y$ are the label and current output of the neural network, respectively.
-Note that, in BCE, the optimization is performed in two directions, i.e., increasing the probability of positive labels ($y=1$) and decreasing that of negative labels ($y=0$).} and the optimization is performed in two different directions at the same time: increasing scale factors for small objects and decreasing scale factors for large ones: \allowdisplaybreaks